Refined unramified cohomology of schemes: Acknowledgements

 \section{Acknowledgements}

-I am grateful for conversations with and comments from Giuseppe Ancona, Samet Balkan, Jean-Louis Colliot-Th\'el\`ene, Hélène Esnault, Matthias Paulsen, Anand Sawant, Domenico Valloni, and Claire Voisin.
-Thanks to Bhargav Bhatt for checking (a previous version of) Section \ref{subsec:constructible-complex}.
-This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme under grant agreement No 948066.
+I am grateful for conversations with and comments from Giuseppe Ancona, Theodosis Alexandrou, Samet Balkan, Jean-Louis Colliot-Th\'el\`ene, Matthias Paulsen, Anand Sawant, Domenico Valloni, Claire Voisin, and Lin Zhou.
+Thanks to Hélène Esnault and the referees for helpful comments on the presentation and to Bhargav Bhatt for checking (a previous version of) Section \ref{subsec:constructible-complex}.
+This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme under grant agreement No 948066 (ERC-StG RationAlgic).